Dr Kate Loveman

 T: +44 (0)116 252 2627

-Dr Loveman would welcome enquiries and applications from postgraduate students interested in seventeenth and early eighteenth-century literature, especially in the following areas: the early novel; the history of reading; life-writing; oral and manuscript cultures; news and pamphleteering; criminality; Defoe and Swift.
+Kate Loveman welcomes enquiries and applications from postgraduate students interested in seventeenth and early eighteenth-century literature, especially in the following areas: the history of reading; the early novel; literary networks; and news.

 Teaching and Administration